pablo-aja-macaya/ARVIA/README.md

 ```

+## Input

+ARVIA takes **single-end/paired-end reads (long or short)** and/or an **assembly** for each sample given.
+It needs at least one of the two types of files, with a maximum of 1 assembly and 2 reads files per sample.

-## Input YAML convention
+### Input YAML convention

-Generate a YAML file with unique sample_ids for `--input_yaml` with the following structure:
+In order to use `--input_yaml` generate a YAML file with the following structure, where keys are unique sample_ids, containing one or two lists named `reads` and `assembly` with their corresponding files (path can be relative from where ARVIA is ran):

 ```yaml
 # -- Input template --